Flips in Two-dimensional Hypertriangulations: Level-2 Hypertriangulations

 We use Lemma~\ref{lem:star-convex_white_regions} to prove that the aging function allows us to go back and forth between level-$1$ and level-$2$ hypertriangulations. \begin{lemma} Let $U$ be a level-$2$ hypertriangulation of a generic set $A \subseteq \Rspace^2$.
 Then $F^{-1}(B(U))$ is a well defined level-$1$ hypertriangulation of $A$. \end{lemma} \begin{proof} First we prove that if $a_i$ and $a_j$ are the endpoints of a side of $\conv{A}$, then there is exactly one triangle in $B(U)$ with vertex $a_{ij}$.
 Observe that $a_{ij}$ is necessarily a vertex of $\conv{\Level{A}{2}}$, let $a_{ik}$ and $a_{j\ell}$ be the neighboring boundary vertices, and note that $U$ contains the two edges that connect $a_{ij}$ to these vertices.
-Traverse the sequence of triangles $a_{i} u v$ incident to $a_{ij}$ and note that there is necessarily an edge, $uv$, such that $u$ and $v$ neither share $i$ nor $j$ as a label.
+This can be seen by rotating the supporting line for $\conv{\Level{A}{2}}$ parallel to $a_ia_j$ at $a_{ij}$ around $a_{ij}$; rotation in one direction will give the vertex $a_{ik}$ and rotation in the opposite direction will give the vertex $a_{j\ell}$.
+Traverse the sequence of triangles $a_{ij} u v$ incident to $a_{ij}$ and note that there is necessarily an edge, $uv$, such that $u$ and $v$ neither share $i$ nor $j$ as a label.
 Hence, $a_{ij}uv$ is a black triangle incident to $a_{ij}$.
-If there are two such black triangles, then there is a white triangle between them.
+If there are two such black triangles, then there is a white triangle between them as two black triangles cannot share a side since vertices of one side of any black triangle in $U$ determine the third vertex of the triangle.
 This white triangle is incident to $a_{ij}$ but neither belongs to $W_i(U)$ nor to $W_j(U)$, which is not possible.

 Next let $\Delta = a_{ij} a_{ik} a_{jk}$ be any black triangle in $U$, and suppose that the edge from $a_i$ to $a_j$ is not a side of $\conv{A}$.
 We prove that there is exactly one other black triangle, $\Delta'$, in $U$ that shares $a_{ij}$, and that $\Delta$ and $\Delta'$ lie on opposite sides of the line that passes through $2 a_i$ and $2 a_j$.
 We consider the case in which both $a_i$ and $a_j$ lie in the interior of $\conv{A}$.
 In all other cases, the argument is similar and omitted.
 In the assumed case, $W_i(U)$ and $W_j(U)$ are both star-convex and meet at $a_{ij}$.
 Traversing the triangles $a_{ij}uv$ incident to $a_{ij}$---starting at $u = a_{ik}$ and ending at $v = a_{j\ell}$ while avoiding $\Delta$---we observe that there must be a second black triangle, $\Delta'$.
 Furthermore, there cannot be three black triangles because $a_{ij}$ has only two labels and can therefore not belong to three white regions.
 The property that $\Delta$ and $\Delta'$ lie on opposite sides of the line passing through $2 a_i$ and $2 a_j$ follows from the star-convexity of $W_i(U)$ and $W_j(U)$ and the fact that these two regions touch at $a_{ij}$, which lies on this line and between $a_i$ and $a_j$.